KrishPatel02/GitHub-Demo/README.md

 # GitHub-Demo
-This is my 1st GitHub repository.
+This is my 1st/First GitHub repository.
+Git and GitHub